On unitary invariants of quotient Hilbert modules along smooth complex analytic sets: Jet Bundle

 \subsection{Main results from Jet bundle}

 In order to find geometric invariants of quotient modules we first investigate the simple case, $d=k=2$.
-We show here that the curvature is the complete set of unitary invariants of the quotient module $\HM_q$ for a quasi-free Hilbert module $\HM$ of rank $1$.
-For this case, we give a computational proof to depict the actual picture behind the general result which we will prove later in this subsection.
-Although the line of idea of the proof for $k=2$ essentially is same as in \cite{EQHMII}, in our case calculations become more complicated as here we have to deal with more than one transversal directions to $\Z$.
+We show here that the curvature is the complete set of unitary invariants of the quotient module $\HM_q$ for the Hilbert module $\HM$ when $r=1$.
+In this case, we give a computational proof to depict the actual picture behind the general result which we will prove later in this subsection.
+Although the line of idea of the proof for $k=2$ essentially is the same as in \cite{EQHMII}, in our case calculations become more complicated as here we have to deal with more than one transversal directions to $\Z$.
 Thus, our results extend most of the results of the paper \cite{OQMAM}, \cite{EQHMII} as well as those from a recent paper \cite{ALOTCD}.